-The undergraduate curriculum, Aerospace Curriculum 2000, is designed to prepare students to advance to a distinguished professional career in the aerospace industry or for graduate school, consistent with our stated Program Educational Objectives.
+The undergraduate curriculum is designed to prepare students to advance to a distinguished professional career in the aerospace industry or for graduate school, consistent with our stated Program Educational Objectives.
 In particular, this involves providing students with an interdisciplinary systems perspective of aerospace engineering.
 The curriculum accomplishes these goals by:

 AES students are also encouraged to consider a technical minor or double major in electrical engineering, computer science, applied math, engineering physics, astrophysical and planetary sciences, or atmospheric and oceanic sciences.
 In most cases, the junior- and senior-level courses required for the above-mentioned minors can be applied to the professional area elective requirements.